sean8purdue/cs240ProgrammingInC/lab2/lab2.md

 Modify the code in v3 so that the function changeval() is placed in a separate file changeval.c.
 Put the declaration of the function in main() in a separate header file main.h.
 Verify that everything works as it should by (1) compiling the two .c files separately using the -c option, (2) running gcc on the resultant .o files, and (3) executing a.out.

 If you don't like the filename a.out for the executable, what are two methods for changing it to a different name?
+[BackJump](#menu)

 <h3 id="1"></h3>